briankoser/sfc-listeners-guide/episodes/0129-ron-moore-returns-to-syfy-and-other-news.md

 Ben's idea for the opening of <i class="work-title">Star Wars: Episode VII</i>: the opening scrawl says there's a Gungan reunion party on Naboo.
 Then a Death Star nukes Naboo.
 Then there's a second scrawl and the movie goes from there.

-Take That, Science: a "study" showed that red shirts died in greater numbers in TOS but not in greater number proportionally.
+Take That, Science: a "study" showed that red shirts died in greater numbers in <i class="work-title">Star Trek: TOS</i> but not in greater number proportionally.
 Ben says that's the worst news ever reported on the show.